adamreyher/Titanium-Studio/README.md

 Licensing
 ---------

-Please see LICENSE.md for full licensing details of this source code.
+Please see LICENSE for full licensing details of this source code.

 Credits
 -------

-Please see CREDITS.md for full source credits.
+Please see CREDITS for full source credits.